"Carrier lookup" means two different things

 🇨🇦 Canada

-CNAC block data with the same office-code depth as the US, and CASL-ready line-type classification.
+The Canadian telecom regulator's block data, with the same office-code depth as the US, and CASL-ready line-type classification.

 🇦🇺 Australia